 VII.
-POLICY DECISION MAKING PROCESSES
+POLICY DECISION-MAKING PROCESSES

-1. Council Member Appointments and Assignments - The Mayor appoints, and the City Council confirms Council member assignments to outside agencies, committees, taskforces and liaison roles, as outlined in Resolution No. 2267, attached hereto as Appendix G.
+1. Council Member Appointments and Assignments - The Mayor appoints, and the City Council confirms, Council member assignments to outside agencies, committees, and taskforces, as outlined in Resolution No. 2321, attached hereto as Appendix D.

-WC 2.320 (1)(a) in part reads.
-Members of the City planning commission shall be residents of the city who are appointed by the Mayor with the consent of the city council and may be removed by the mayor with the consent of the city council.
+WC 2.320(1)(a), in part, reads: "Members of the City Planning Commission shall be residents of the City who are appointed by the Mayor with the consent of the City Council and may be removed by the Mayor with the consent of the City Council."
 This is the same language used for the DRB, Library Board Members; Community Center Advisory Commission, and Parks and Recreation Advisory Board.